canjs/canjs/guides/getting-started-tutorial/app-state.md

 appState.attr('restaurant', 'Spago');
 ```

-Now that we can see the connection between the component and the Application
+Now that we can see the connection between the component and the AppState,
-State, let's make the code a little more useful.
-Update your Application State
-object, as follows:
+let's make the code a little more useful.
+Update your AppState object, as follows:

 ```
 define: {